On this page

 Step 1: Read the Terminal Output First

 When FastAPI starts with uvicorn app.main:app --reload, every request and every error prints to the terminal.
-Don't jump to the code before reading it.
+Do not jump to the code before reading it.

 A 422 validation error looks like: